-Courcillers formally adopted the Eare Strategy for Datorium Boroughon 25 September 2013.
-The Strategy sets but the planning blue print for future development in the borough.
+Councillors formally adopted the Core Strategy for Dacorum Borough on 25 September 2013.
+The Strategy sets out the planning blue print for future development in the borough.

-in response to the Planning inspector's concerns over whether the housing larget within our plan was high enough, we agreed to review parts of the Core Strategy, some studies have arready taken clace, including the first stage of a comprehensive dream Beit review for the borough, and we wall be carrying our more technical studies this year.
+in response to the Planning Inspector's concerns over whether the housing target within our plan was high enough; we agreed to review parts of the Core Strategy.
+Some studies have already taken place, including the first stage of a comprehensive Green Belt review for the borough, and we will be carrying out more technical studies this year.

-In the meantime we are propressing with detailed work on how the allocated sites in the Core Strategy will be developed.
-This Site Allocations document will be published for consultation late summer this year, it will include details about arean designated for different uses and development, such as housing sites and shopping areas, and lications where development will be restricted, such as in the Chilteris Area of Outstanding Natural Beauty.
-The document will also provide further details on the Green Belt (local allocation) housing sites Ideas Ideas in the Core Strategy.
+In the meantime we are progressing with detailed work on how the allocated sites in the Core Strategy will be developed.
+This Site Allocations document will be published for consultation late summer this year.
+It will include details about areas designated for different uses and development, such as housing sites and shopping areas, and locations where development will be restricted, such as in the Chilterns Area of Outstanding Natural Beauty.
+The document will also provide further details on the Green Belt (Local Allocation) housing sites identified in the Core Strategy.

-For more information on the Green Belt study are for information on how you can be involved in forthcarring consultation on the Site Allocations document please see www.docurum.gov.uk/planning. orusi strategic planningsidecorum, gov.uk or call 01442 228000 and ask for Strategic Planning.
+Belt study, and for information on how you can be involved in forthcoming consultation on the Site Allocations document please see www.dacorum.gov.uk/planning, email strategic.planning@dacorum.gov.uk or call 01442 228000 and ask for Strategic Planning.